 ESL Adjective Game for Kids (Animals)

 Do you want to see one of our favourite adjectives games for kids?
 Then you’ll need to check out this short video below for all the details.
 Try it out in your English classes today and I’m sure you’ll be happy with the results!
+You can see even more animals ESL games here.

 #5 ESL Adjective Games: Disappearing Sentence